| Course Title: International Economics |

 | Additional Book Comments |

-| This is NOT the complete book list for this class. |
+| This is the complete book list for this class. |